sparkflows/sparkflows-docs/docs/installation/installation/linux-install.rst

     tar xvf fire-x.y.z.tgz

-* Set up H2 or MySQL DB
+* Set up the metadata Database.

-  Sparkflows can be configured to run with H2 Database or MySQL.
-H2 Database is very easy to set up with Sparkflows.
-For production deployments, MySQL is recommended.
+  Sparkflows can be configured to store its metadata into H2 Database, MySQL, Microsoft SQL Server or Aurora MySQL database.
+For production grade install, once can use any of the above except for H2 Database.
+More details can be found here: https://docs.sparkflows.io/en/latest/installation/configuration/database/index.html

 * Launch Fire server::

     cd <fire install_dir>